-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL

+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

-E09336-P74787 KEEP THIS F THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-ETACH AND RETURN THIS PO RTION ONL ION THERAPEUTICS, INC. e Board of Directors recommends you e following: vote FOR - 1.
-Election of Class III Directors For Withhold - 1 Nominees: Scott Braunstein, M.D.
-0 0 1b.
-Dov A. Goldstein, M.D.
-0 0 1c.
-Roger S. Newton, Ph.D., FAHA 0 0 The e Board of Directors recommends you vot e FOR proposals 2 and 3.
-For J Against Abstain 2.
-To ratify the appointment of Ernst & Young L LP as our independent regist tered public accou nting firm for the fiscal year ending December 31, 201 6 0 0 0 3.
-To approve the advisory resolution on the co npensation of our named e ecutive officers Ο Ο Ο The e Board of Directors recommends you vot e for EVERY ONE YEAR fo or proposal 4.
-Every One Year Every Two Years Every Three Years Abstain 4: To determine the frequency of future advisor y votes on the compensation n of our named ex ecutive officers 0 0 0 0 NO TE: The provies are authorized to vote on such other business as may prop erly come before the meeting or any adjournment thereof. and the second second second by adn sigr ase sign exactly as your name(s) appear(s) her- ministrator, or other fiduciany, please give full n personally.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOUR RECORDS E18450-P85845 DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+ESPERION THERAPEUTICS, INC. The Board of Directors recommends you vote FOR the following: 1.
+Election of Class I Directors For Withhold Nominees: 1a.
+Daniel Janney 0 0 0 0 1b.
+Tim M. Mayleben 1c.
+Mark E. McGovern, M.D.
+0 0 For Against Abstain The Board of Directors recommends you vote FOR proposals 2 and 3.
+To approve the advisory resolution on the compensation of our named executive officers 0 0 To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017 0 0 NOTE: The proxies are authorized to vote on such other business as may properly come before the meeting or any adjournment thereof.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corpo- porate or partnership name by authorized off title as such.
-Joint owners ration or partnership, plea s should each - 1 Sigr nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) D Date
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

+Signature (Joint Owners)

+Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held June 9, 2016: The Proxy Statement and our Annual Report on Form 10-K are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held April 17, 2017:

+The Notice and Proxy Statement and our Annual Report are available at www.proxyvote.com.